orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 different perspectives one object how?

-intermediate results & search phow?
+intermediate results & search pointers how?

 ---